oarina/mortgage-calculator/REDME.md

  * Single individual

- * Someone who wants to become aware of any government scheme to help get onto the property ladder
+ * Someone who wants to become aware of any government scheme to help get onto the property ladder.

  * Someone who may be looking to take on a longterm mortage - e.g. 35 years